matls93/PySnake/README.md

 - Performance issues when the snake gets too long.

 ### Acknowledgements
-- Adapted from Initial tutorial from Dr. Angela Yu Udemy course: https://www.udemy.com/course/100-days-of-code/
+- This code was initialled based on code from a Python tutorial by Dr. Angela Yu on Udemy: https://www.udemy.com/course/100-days-of-code/
 - Game over screen logic implemented with the help of ChatGPT.

 ### Future Enhancements